-While I don’t want to presume to know what the book says about showing our love to God and receiving love from God, my mind is already formulating ideas.
+While I don’t want to presume to know what the book says about how to show God love and receiving love from him, my mind is already formulating ideas.
 Words of affirmation, quality time, and acts of service are all easy parallels to see.

 The love language of gifts could be money, but I suspect there’s more to it.
 That leaves physical touch.
 Do we understand it as a metaphor or is there a more practical application?
 I don’t know.